 - Anything you’d like to discuss?

 3. Instant feedback

-The third tool we use to collect comments from the team during meetings is instant feedback.
-It can help you make immediate improvements based on the employees’ views, e.g., how to fix your meetings, improve client offices or resolve operational issues.
+The third approach is collecting insights from the team in real-time.
+It can help you make immediate improvements based on the employees’ inputs, e.g., how to fix your meetings, improve client offices or resolve operational issues.

 We collect these 5 types of instant feedback from our team:

 Icebreaker (or “feedforward”): Collect views at the start of your meeting to find out people’s expectations and tailor the content to your audience.
 For instance, ask what topics people want to focus on or what they want to learn.

 - What do you expect from this meeting?
 (Open text poll)

 - What would you like to learn today?
 (Word cloud poll)

 Brainstorming ideas: Collect ideas from the team about a project, to solve a challenge, or to improve existing practices.
 For instance, gather ideas about how to fix your meetings or office space.